chen23/f5-volterra-labs-101/testdrive/waf/docs/lab2/httpLB.rst

 #.
 Click "*Save and Exit* to create the HTTP Load Balancer.

 Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered previously in a web browser.
-The FQDN we used in our example is http://studentXX.sales-public.f5demos.com.
+The FQDN we used in our example is |tenant_domain|.
 Your FQDN should follow the format of [unique name].[supplied domain name for your tenant].

 .. note:: If you are having challenges connecting to the "f5demos.com" name you can also try connecting to the "ves.io" name.